Support Local: A Guide to Glasgow's Shopping Scene

 Many of us will have missed shopping for birthdays and anniversaries during lockdown, so now is the time to visit the local gift shops to find a treat for a loved one, or just for you!
 Try Papyrus on Great Western Road for a great selection of gifts for all occasions, Shearer Candles on Byres Road for beautiful scented candles, wax melts and diffusers, Nancy Smillie for beautiful jewellery and ceramics, S&S Argento for gems from this independent family-run jeweller, Time and Tide for home goods for relaxed living from this Scottish store and Art Pistol, which stocks emerging Glasgow artists, alongside some of the world's most exciting artists - all now open.

-Some of the resident studios, shops and galleries on the quirky Hidden Lane in Finnieston are already back in business including eclectic lifestyle store Porteous and Co, open studio and giftware shop Pipsylil, Shona Jewellery (by appointment only) and Spin Pottery.
+Some of the resident studios, shops and galleries on the quirky Hidden Lane in Finnieston are back in business including eclectic lifestyle store Porteous and Co, open studio and giftware shop Pipsylil, Shona Jewellery (by appointment only), Neon Gray and Spin Pottery.
 Head along to this hidden gem of a spot in Glasgow, where you can pick up one-of-a-kind items, sign up to classes and grab a spot of afternoon tea.
 Be sure to check with individual businesses directly for details.

 Timorous Beasties, will give you some serious interior goals with their stunning collection of fabrics, wallpaper and soft furnishings.
-Now open, they will be limiting the number of people in the store at any one time or you are welcome to call ahead and book an appointment.
+They are limiting the number of people in the store at any one time or you are welcome to call ahead and book an appointment.

 The leafy, suburban south is a treasure trove of pretty gift stores with owners that are passionate about showcasing local and Scottish talent.